+Stiglitz, J., 2012,

+Thornton and Thompson, 2001, Learning from experience and learning from others: An exploration of learning and spillovers in wartime shipbuilding, AER, Dec.

 Chapter 16

 Natural resources and economic growth

-In this course, up to now, the relationship between economic growth and the earth's finite natural resources has been touched upon in connection with: the discussion of returns to scale (Chapter 2), the transition from a pre-industrial to an industrial economy (in Chapter 7), the environmental problem of global warming (Chapter 8), and the resource curse (in Chapter 13.4.3).
+In these lecture notes, up to now, the relationship between economic growth and the earth's finite natural resources has been briefly touched upon in connection with: the discussion of returns to scale (Chapter 2), the transition from a pre-industrial to an industrial economy (in Chapter 7), the environmental problem of global warming (Chapter 8), and the resource curse (in Chapter 13.4.3).
 In a more systematic way the present chapter reviews how natural resources, including the environment, relate to economic growth.

 The contents are: